Gutter and downpipe problems on older buildings

-Water backing up into the gutter, the gutter overflowing or water forced out of downpipe joints in heavy rain.
+Look for water backing up into the gutter, the gutter overflowing or water forced out of downpipe joints in heavy rain.
 Water trapped in blocked downpipes can freeze causing the cast iron to split open.

-Broken, loose or missing brackets possibly causing downpipes to disconnect at the joints.
+Check for broken, loose or missing brackets possibly causing downpipes to disconnect at the joints.
 Look for water staining and algae growth on the wall behind joints and down the pipe.